 💗 Why you'll love this recipe

 - Simple and convenient no-knead bread recipe with minimal ingredients.
+Just like this authentic Romanian house bread.

 - Perfect for busy days and pairs well with any dish.